 About David MooreVision - Values - Voice

-n less than a year, David Moore has won two elections to represent the 17th Ward.
+David Moore has won multiple elections to represent the 17th Ward.
 First, becoming alderman on February 24, 2015 and Democratic committeeman on March 15, 2016.
 The Englewood resident possesses a rare combination of corporate experience, political savvy and passion for progressive change.
 Through his work as a community organizer and in several campaigns, he has connected with people and issues in every corner of the ward he has resided in for nearly 40 years.

 A native Chicagoan, Moore spent his childhood in the Robert Taylor Homes, before moving to the Auburn-Gresham community.
 Upon completing Simeon Vocational High School, he graduated Western Illinois University with a dual major in accounting and operations management.
 He earned an MA with emphasis in government studies at Loyola University-Chicago.